rogerboesch/SceneKitTutorial/README.md

 ### The Blog
-The code is part of my SceneKit Tutorial Serie: From Zero to Hero.
+This code is part of my SceneKit Tutorial Serie: From Zero to Hero.

 ![Screenshot Part 6](/screenshots/screenshot0.png)